Volunteer Engagement Coordinator

-We are hiring a development assistant.
+We are hiring a Volunteer Engagement Coordinator to support our food redistribution programs.
 Information about how to apply and the job description are below:

 How to Apply

-Email Your Resume and THIS APPLICATION to: [email protected] by January 11th at 5pm.
+Email Your Resume and THIS APPLICATION to: [email protected] by Friday, July 6th, 11:59pm.

 We look forward to reviewing your submission.
 We will be in touch about the interview process.